 Dreyer Boyajian LLP has spent over 35 years representing construction accident victims in Albany, Troy, Schenectady, Saratoga Springs, NY, and the surrounding areas.
 Our team of construction injury attorneys have extensive jury trial experience, including handling just about every type of construction accident case.
 Going to work every day shouldn’t be a health hazard, and we fight to make sure that you and your family get the justice you deserve.
 If you are seeking representation for your case, please feel free to contact our work injury lawyers to schedule a free consultation.

 If you are injured on the job, you may be eligible for workers’ compensation benefits.
 You also may be entitled to additional compensation by filing a claim against the property owner or general contractor hired to perform the work.

-New York statutory law provides special protection to construction workers.
+Read below to learn how New York statutory law provides special protection to construction workers.

 New York Labor Law section 240, also known as the Scaffold Law, was enacted in 1885 to protect workers who work on scaffolds, ladders, roofs and other dangerous environments where height differentials and the force of gravity could play a factor in serious work injuries or death.
 If you were injured in a fall during construction work, you may be able to pursue a Labor Law 240 claim and secure additional benefits.
 These cases generally involve falls from scaffolds, ladders, roofs, pump jack/pick assemblies, aerial lifts or injuries caused by falling objects being hoisted or left unsecured.